NavSanya/Data_Anlysis_Exercise/README.md

 # Fetch_AnalyEng_Exercise

-## First: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model
+## FIRST: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model

 Make sure you have the following libraries:
 ```